 Uli Sigg is a Swiss national whose fascination with China saw the establishment of the largest and most significant collections of Chinese contemporary art in the world.

 1,000 door-to-door studio visits and 2,200 works later, his vision was realised under a part gift/part purchase to M+ museum in Hong Kong valued at $163 million, comprising 70% of his collection.
-The donation meant that the days of seeing the collection in the original Swiss-Chinese context he originally fashioned for are finite – perhaps the Chinese-ness of the art takes on a different meaning when housed in his 600-year old Swiss castle set amidst a lake in Mauensee, Switzerland
+The partial donation to Hong Kong, originally conceived to deliberately avoid the fate of censorship within mainland China, met with a changed political order in Hong Kong years later.

-This is an excerpt of a long form documentary "The $163million Trash Collector" in development.
+This is an excerpt of a long form documentary in production.
 This film was awarded the short film grant from the Media Development Authority of Singapore.

 English & Chinese (in English Subtitles)